Define a User-Based Web Applications Policy

 By combining several types of policy, you can create a robust web application policy that both protects your network, ensures acceptable web use policies, and allows employees to complete their job duties based on their roles in the organization.
 Consider the following use case and example policy.

-The default Web Security Service settings for all applications is Allow.
-Previously, a Web Security Service admin set the major webmail applications to Block and set E*Trade to Allow.
+The default WSS settings for all applications is Allow.
+Previously, a WSS admin set the major webmail applications to Block and set E*Trade to Allow.
 You now want to add a more granular policy based on user groups.

 - The FIFA World Cup creates network bandwidth havoc every year; furthermore, reports indicate that Pinterest traffic is trending upward and you want to block access.